 They must also have a solar heat gain coefficient (SHGC) rating of 0.30 or less.
 The SHGC measures the amount of solar heat blocked by the door, and a lower number means less heat transfer, thus lower cooling bills.
 Keep in mind that in cold climates, higher SHGC numbers may be advantageous for passive solar heating in the winter.
 Unlike Energy Star's windows and skylights, Energy Star door rating values do not vary by region.

 3. Doors with more than one-third glass, such as glass patio doors, have still looser standards.
 The U-factor must be less than or equal to 0.32 (or about R-3).
 The SHGC must still be 0.30 or less.

 Look for double- and triple-layer glass, low-e coatings and argon fills or other low-conductivity gases, all of which increase energy efficiency of the doors.

 Even if they have Energy Star labels, all-glass patio doors are still relatively inefficient, particularly sliding doors.
 They cannot seal as tightly as swinging doors.
 Look for swinging doors with magnetic strips that create a tight seal and prevent the need for further weather stripping in most cases.

 Finally, the Energy Star premium is only worth paying if the door is installed properly.
 Many manufacturers' warranties require buyers to use their certified installers.
-Check references for your potential installers, and make sure they have experience installing your specific type of Energy Star door.
+Check references before you hire a pro for this task, and make sure they have experience installing your specific type of Energy Star door.

-To maximize savings, install expanding spray-foam insulation around the doorframe, and add airtight weather stripping if necessary.
+To maximize savings, apply expanding spray-foam insulation around the door frame, and add airtight weather stripping if necessary.